JuanJoseGonGi/icursive-nerd-font/README.md

 ## Preview

-For a preview of all available fonts, see [this post](https://www.sainnhe.dev/post/icursive-nerd-font-preview/).
+For a preview of all available fonts, see [this wiki page](https://github.com/sainnhe/icursive-nerd-font/wiki/Preview).

 ## Introduction